midcenturyfiber/UbiquitiDocs/index.md

 ### First Time Setup

-All your devices are access and managed through the cloud.
+All your devices are accessed and managed through the cloud.
 The first thing you need to do is setup your Ubiquiti account.
 You will have recieved two emails containing invitations to manage your network.
 <br/>
 <br/>